s-r-e-e-r-a-j/FTPBrute/README.md

 This tool provides a user-friendly graphical interface that simplifies the process of running brute-force attacks against FTP and SFTP services.

+## Legal Disclaimer

+`FTPBrute` is intended for use by security professionals and ethical hackers to test their own systems or systems they have explicit permission to test.
+Unauthorized use of this tool to attack systems without permission is illegal and unethical.

+By using this tool, you agree that you are solely responsible for any actions performed.
+The author of this tool does not accept responsibility for any damages or legal consequences caused by the misuse of this tool.

 ## Key Features
 - **Support for FTP & SFTP Protocols:** You can choose between FTP and SFTP for brute-forcing authentication credentials.
 - **Custom Wordlist Support:** Easily load custom wordlists for usernames and passwords to tailor your attack.